Public-Health-Scotland/R-exercise/README.md

 Code and comments are provided for section 1.
 The comments for sections 2 and 3 are provided; space is provided to fill in the code.
 We would recommend using the tidyverse style of coding and piping (`%>%`) each part of section 3 together.

-To download this repository, click the green 'Clone or download' button on the front page and then click 'Download ZIP'.
+To download this repository, click the green 'Clone or download' button and then click 'Download ZIP'.